-The success of SAGY depends not only on implementation of the programme but also its sustainability.
-To ensure this, MPs will be tasked to ensure continual monitoring of the programme and engage with local communities on a regular basis.
+The success of SAGY depends not only on implementation of the program but also its sustainability.
+To ensure this, MPs will be tasked to ensure continual monitoring of the program and engage with local communities on a regular basis.

-Establishing publicly visible clear guidelines and Standard Operating Procedures for implementation and monitoring of all programmes.
+Establishing publicly visible clear guidelines and Standard Operating Procedures for implementation and monitoring of all program.